delhivery/LeaderCluster/README.md

  Leader Cluster Algorithm into your project
  - You can use it as a standalone runnable jar to cluster points given in a input csv file.

- Steps to use runnable jar are:
+##Using runnable jar
- After mvn install, a unnable jar is created in the target folder.
+ After mvn install, a runnable jar is created in the target folder.
 You can use it by the following command:-
  - java -jar target/JavaLeaderCluster-1.0.one-jar.jar <path-to-input-csv> <radius-of-cluster-in-meters>
- Example:
- - java -jar target/JavaLeaderCluster-1.0.one-jar.jar sampleInput.csv 500
+ - Example: java -jar target/JavaLeaderCluster-1.0.one-jar.jar sampleInput.csv 500

 ##Usage
 For a sample use case, please look at [LeaderClusterTest.java](https://github.com/delhivery/LeaderCluster/blob/master/src/test/java/com/delhivery/clustering/spatialClustering/LeaderClusterTest.java)